-We have developed a model-based estimation algorithm, proposed a conditional quantile inference tool, and derived theoretical results of the estimation and inference for a two-part quantile regression model addressing zero-inflated outcomes.
-Although the model has been used previously in several applications, this study provides the first effort to investigate its theoretical properties and develop valid inference tools.
+This paper developed a model-based estimation algorithm, proposed a conditional quantile inference tool, and derived the estimation and inference's theoretical results for a two-part quantile regression model addressing zeroinflated outcomes.
+Though the model has been used in several applications, this paper provides the first effort to investigate its theoretical properties and develop valid inference tools.

 The piecewise estimation of the conditional quantile proposed in this paper involves a data-driven interpolation window around the change point from zero to positive.
 It is capable of handling features that are either zero or greater than a certain value.
-If that threshold T is known by some domain knowledge, we can interpolate to connect the endpoint value T and the estimated quantile $\boldsymbol{x}^{\top} \hat{\boldsymbol{\beta}}n \circ \Gamma(1 - \pi(\hat{\boldsymbol{\gamma}}n, \boldsymbol{x}) + n^{-\delta}; \boldsymbol{x}, \hat{\boldsymbol{\gamma}}n)$.
-If T is unknown, it is robust to regard the value at the left end as zero for interpolation, and the resulting estimator in (2.6) is asymptotically consistent at any fixed quantile level, by Theorem 1.
+If that threshold T is known by some domain knowledge, we can interpolate to connect the endpoint value T and the estimated quantile $\mathbf{x}^{\top} \hat{\boldsymbol{\beta}}n \circ \Gamma(1 - \pi(\hat{\boldsymbol{\gamma}}n, \mathbf{x}) + n^{-\delta}; \mathbf{x}, \hat{\boldsymbol{\gamma}}n)$.
+If T is unknown, it is robust to regard the value at the left end to be 0 for interpolation, and the resulting estimator in (2.6) is asymptotic consistent at any fixed quantile level by Theorem 1.
 When the τ of interest is close to the problematic change point where the conditional quantile changes from zero to positive, the limiting distribution is a zero-inflated half-normal, and the inference requires special care.
-If the target τ is beyond the change point, the estimated conditional quantile is asymptotically normal, and the inferences about covariate effects in a two-part model, our AQE provides an effective way of quantifying the quantile treatment effects, conducting corresponding hypothesis testing, and constructing confidence intervals.
-In addition, we have provided tools for model-based predictions.
+If the target τ is beyond the change point, the estimated conditional quantile is asymptotically normal, and the inference can be made in standard ways.
+While it is not straightforward to make inference about covariate effects in a two-part model, our average quantile effect (AQE) provides an effective way to quantify the quantile treatment effects, conduct corresponding hypothesis testing, and construct confidence intervals.
+In addition, we provided tools for model-based prediction.

-Using simulation studies and an analysis of carotid plaque data, we have shown that the proposed methods provide more accurate and robust estimations, better goodness-of-fit, more accurate predictions, and more accurate and comprehensive inferences than those of the direct quantile regression and existing parametric zero-inflated methods.
+Through simulation studies and analysis of the carotid plaque data, we have shown that the proposed methods provide more accurate and robust estimation, better goodness-of-fit, more accurate prediction, and more accurate and comprehensive inference, compared with the direct quantile regression and existing parametric zero-inflated methods.

-With a limited sample size, one possible concern is that the estimated conditional quantile function $X^T \beta(\tau)$ could be negative or nonmonotone for some X values and some quantile levels, especially when they are outlying in the covariate space, contradicting the fact that Y is nonnegative.
-In this case, one could follow a similar approach to that of Chernozhukov, Fernández-Val and Galichon (2010) to "rearrange" the estimated quantiles to ensure monotonicity and nonnegativity.
-Chernozhukov, Fernández-Val and Galichon (2010) has shown that, owing to the root-n convergence of the quantile estimates, such post-estimation rearrangement does not affect the asymptotic behaviors of the quantile estimations under fairly mild conditions.
-In applications where nonnegativity must be ensured for all X, one could assume a linear quantile regression model on $\log(Y)$.
+With a limited sample size, one possible concern is that the estimated conditional quantile function $\mathbf{X}^T \boldsymbol{\beta}(\tau)$ could be negative or non-monotone for some \mathbf{X} values and some quantile levels, especially when they are outlying in the covariate space, contradicting the fact that Y is non-negative.
+When it occurs, one could follow similar approaches in Chernozhukov et al. (2010) to rearrange the estimated quantiles to ensure monotonicity and nonnegativity.
+Chernozhukov et al. (2010) has shown that, due to the root-n convergence of quantile estimates, such post-estimation rearrangement does not affect the asymptotic behaviors of quantile estimations under fairly mild conditions.
+In applications where non-negativity must be ensured for all X, one could assume a linear quantile regression model on $\log(Y)$.
 However, the theories need to be carefully re-derived for such transformation quantile regressions.
 To ensure connectivity between zero and positive quantiles for any X, $\beta(\tau)$ should go to negative infinity around the change point, making the inference challenging.
-In fact, with adequate samples, even though one does not use a post-estimation rearrangement or model $\log(Y)$, the proposed model ensures that the resulting conditional quantile function is nonnegative almost surely.
-We have shown theoretically and numerically that the estimated quantile function converges to the true value as the sample size increases.
+In fact, with adequate samples, even though one does not use post-estimation rearrangement or model $\log(Y)$, the proposed model ensures that the resulting conditional quantile function is non-negative almost surely.
+We have theoretically and numerically shown that the estimated quantile function will converge to the true value as the sample size increases.